-We have all heard about the fact that people like to buy from people and businesses whom they know, like and trust.
-Once we trust someone we are a lot happier to part with our hard-earned cash.
-So how can blogging help to reach that coveted trust state?
+We have all heard the phrase “people like to buy from people” and from businesses that they “know, like and trust”.
+Once we trust someone, we are a lot happier to part with our hard-earned cash.
+So how can blogging help your customers to reach that place where they have faith and confidence in you?

 “Getting to know you”

-Stage 1 to get to trust someone is getting to know them.
+The first stage in learning to trust somebody is getting to know them.
 If you’re a musical buff, you might know the lyrics from “The King and I” by Rogers and Hammerstein, where Anna, the teacher who comes to Thailand sings:

 “Getting to know you